mintexists/WhiteBoard/README.md

 - Rotary Encoder
 - Hot Swappable switches
 - QMK and VIA support (Not upstream)
-- Easy Assembly (Entirely through hole, with
+- Easy Assembly (Can be made entirely through hole)
 - Budget Oriented
 - Compatible with a variety of Microcontrollers